 Global Social Policy Score: 9 Assisting developing countries has broad support.
-Denmark is one of only five countries in the world to contribute more than the U.N. target of 0.7% of Gross National Income (GNI) to development assistance.
-Denmark's development aid has been on a downward trend, but amounts to 0.72% of GNI.
+Denmark is one of only five countries in the world to contribute more than the UN target of 0.7% of gross national income (GNI) to development assistance.
 Some of the funds have been redirected to address the increasing inflow asylum-seekers.
-There will be increased focus on the regions in the Middle East and Africa from where many refugees come.
-Denmark's humanitarian aid will not be reduced.

-In May 2016, 40% of the Danes felt that it was very important to help people in developing countries and 49% felt that it was fairly important.
-At the time of the great influx of refugees in September 2015, 30% of the Danes supported giving more development aid, 35% the same amount, 28% less.
+Denmark is increasing its focus on those regions in the Middle East and Africa where many refugees originate.
+Denmark will not reduce its humanitarian aid.
+In May 2016, 40% of Danes felt that it was very important to help people in developing countries and 49% felt that it was fairly important.
+During the great influx of refugees in September 2015, 30% of the Danish population supported giving more development aid, 35% the same amount, 28% less.
 Overall, there is still relatively strong support for development aid in Denmark.

-The government's current development strategy for 2018 prioritizes: increased efforts in areas close to war and conflict; increased focus on migration, including the return of illegal migrants to their home countries; increased development financing by mobilizing private capital; and increased support for multilateral efforts for women and girls' sexual and reproductive health and rights.
+The government's development strategy for 2021 prioritizes the following items: an increased focus on environmental issues and migration, which includes returning illegal migrants to their home countries; mobilizing private capital to increase development aid; increasing support for multilateral efforts targeting women and girls' sexual and reproductive health and rights.
 About 70% of Denmark's official development aid (ODA) is bilateral, the remaining 30% is multilateral.